-One of the largest private dermatology practices in Singapore, Dermatology & Surgery Clinic’s Dr Raymond Kwah specialises in skin cancers screening as well as all things related to skin conditions.
-As an experienced Consultant Dermatologist, he is also an integral member of the Skin Cancer unit and Dermatology surgery unit and one of the lead surgeons providing Mohs Micrographic surgery.
+One of the largest private dermatology practices in Singapore, Dermatology & Surgery Clinic’s Dr Raymond Kwah specialises in skin cancer screenings as well as all things related to skin conditions.
+As an experienced Consultant Dermatologist, he is an integral member of the Skin Cancer unit and Dermatology surgery unit, and is one of the lead surgeons providing Mohs Micrographic surgery.

-A well-known ultimate destroyer of our skin is ultraviolet (UV) radiation from the sun.
-Dermatology & Surgery Clinic educates us with how UV radiation triggers your skin or growths, some of these growths can thankfully be left alone whereas some are cancerous.
+Well-known for being the ultimate destroyer of your skin, ultraviolet (UV) radiation from the sun harms your skin and it can cause you to develop skin-related issues.
+Hence, at Dermatology & Surgery Clinic, they will educate you on how UV radiation triggers your skin or growths.
+Some of these growths can thankfully be left alone whereas others are cancerous.
 These cancer-filled growths are malignant tumours that must be removed immediately.
-Get an early diagnosis before this rise in skin cancer puts an end to your lifestyle and behaviour.
+Get an early diagnosis before the development of skin cancer puts an end to your lifestyle and behaviour.

 Contact: +65 6733 2668 | +65 6533 0339 | +65 6471 2722